Kunkun-Jia/TSR-SA/README.md

 [**Paper**](https://link.springer.com/article/10.1007/s00521-021-06526-1) | [**Code**](https://github.com/Kunkun-Jia/TSR-SA)
 # Dataset
 We use [TT100K(Tsinghua-Tencent 100K)](http://cg.cs.tsinghua.edu.cn/traffic-sign/) as dataset, and you need to convert the label format to YOLO format.

-1. Create the following folders in the root directory to store the datasets:
+1. Create the following folders in the root directory:
 ```
 TSR-SA
 └── VOC2007